-I hope you found this short video helpful in advising your anemic clients how to maximize their iron absorption.
+I hope you found this short video helpful in advising your anemic clients and patients how to maximize their iron absorption.
 Here are some additional information sources which might be helpful:

 Generally, iron from animal food sources (e.g. heme iron) is much more readily absorbed than that from plant sources (non-heme).
 To avoid iron-triggered constipation, I specifically most often recommend iron-bisgyclinate or succinate forms (tablets) or iron ammonium citrate (liquid).

 P.S.
 If you know that healthcare must be transformed to be sustainable and effective, and you believe strongly that Functional Medicine is key to making that happen, we urge you to learn about our semester program.

 If you haven’t done so already, sign up to receive weekly clinical tips like this via email, and you’ll also get automatic access to a free mini clinical course.

 Like us on Facebook to get more great clinical tips and to get notifications of my next Facebook Live!